-When the only thing that’s got you through the day is the thought of tucking up into bed for an early night, the last thing you want is to be rudely awoken by booming music, loud laughter or, worse, an unannounced house party.
+When the only thing that’s got you through the day is the thought of getting tucked up in bed for an early night, the last thing you want is to be rudely awoken by booming music, loud laughter or, worse, an unannounced house party.

 Putting rules in place when it comes to noise is always reasonable, and is something that will benefit everyone at some point.

-The commonly agreed quiet times for shared houses are based on noise nuisance legislations, which state that a premises should avoid noise between the hours of 11pm and 7am.
+The commonly agreed quiet times for shared houses are based on noise nuisance legislation, which states that a premises should avoid noise between the hours of 11pm and 7am.